Why choose for the Royal Academy of Art?

 5. Excellent workshops

 There are workshops in many fields: from the 3D workshop to the sculpture lab, from textile workshops to printmaking workshops as well as photography workhops, ceramics workshops and more.
-Our workshops have their own website, for the time being only in Dutch.
+Our workshops have their own website.

 All facilities are open to students and employees of the KABK.
 Students work in a modern complex with extensive resources stores for materials and supplies, photocopying facilities and a library in which you can access among others, a great number of specialized books and very old documents.